cabinjs/cabin/README.md

 # Cabin
 > Static site generator scaffolding for [grunt](http://gruntjs.com/)

 Cabin scaffolds out a static site generator by creating a Gruntfile and a theme made up of style and template files.
-Cabin can generate ejs or jade templates, and your choice of Sass, Stylus, LESS, or CSS.
+Cabin can generate ejs or jade templates, and your choice of Sass, LESS, or CSS.

 # Usage